-- Look at impressions click-through rate and your average view duration to get an idea of how long viewers are sticking around after clicking on an impression.
+- Look at impressions click-through rate and your average view duration to get an idea of how long viewers are sticking around after clicking the video thumbnail.

 - Lower click-through rate and high average view duration: This may mean that your thumbnails or titles aren't getting viewers to click.
-However, it may also suggest that your content is being recommended to a wide audience beyond your core followers (less targeted viewers are less likely to click on thumbnails, leading to a lower click-through rate).
-Take a look at your traffic sources for impressions data to see where impressions are occurring.
+It can also mean that your video is being recommended to an audience wider than just your core followers.
+Less targeted viewers are less likely to click thumbnails, leading to a lower click-through rate.
+Look at your traffic sources for impressions data to see where impressions are happening.

 - Look at your traffic sources to understand where views and watch time are coming from.
-Traffic sources such as 'YouTube search' typically have a higher click-through rate than sources such as 'Home', because they're places where viewers have a greater intent to watch.
+Traffic sources, like 'YouTube search', typically have higher click-through rate than sources like 'Home' because viewers have a greater intent to watch.

-To interpret the data, keep an eye out for particularly low or high numbers – that's where your main insights will be.
-In general, as your content is distributed more widely and impressions increase, the potential audience is likely to be outside your core audience and, therefore, less targeted, which may lead to a lower click-through rate.
-This is normal.
+To interpret the data, keep an eye out for low or high numbers – that's where your main learnings will be.
+As your content gets distributed more widely and impressions increase, viewers from outside your core audience are more likely to see your thumbnail, which may lead to a lower click-through rate.

 What should I avoid doing with my CTR data?

-Here are some important things to avoid when using CTR data.
+Here are some important points to avoid when using CTR data.

 - Making decisions without enough data.
-It's important to analyse your CTR only after receiving a substantial number of impressions.
+It's important to analyse your CTR only after getting a substantial number of impressions.
 Avoid analysing your CTR immediately after uploading.

 - Using clickbait in your titles or thumbnails.
 Learn more about our clickbait policies.

-- Trends: Look for videos that have the lowest or highest impressions and click-through rate to see if there are common themes across the topic or format.
+- Trends: Look for videos that have the lowest or highest impressions and click-through rate to see whether there are common themes across the topic or format.

-- Views data: Look at impressions click-through rate and the average view duration to get an idea of how long viewers are sticking around after clicking on an impression.
+- Views data: Look at impressions click-through rate and the average view duration to get an idea of how long viewers are sticking around after clicking your thumbnail.
 See the 'How do I know if my impressions click-through rate is high or low' section for more details.

 - Traffic sources: Look at your traffic sources to fully understand where views and watch time are coming from.
-Take a look at your traffic sources for impressions data to see where impressions are occurring.
+Look at your traffic sources for impressions data to see where impressions are happening.